Emily Bernard

 Emily Bernard (born 1967) is an American writer and the Julian Lindsay Green and Gold Professor of English at the University of Vermont.

 Early life and education

-Emily Bernard was born in Nashville, Tennessee.
+Emily Bernard was born in Nashville, Tennessee, United States.
 She earned a BA and a PhD in American Studies from Yale University.

+Publications

+The 2004 anthology Some of My Best Friends: Writings on Interracial Friendships, was edited and introduced by Bernard.
+She is the author of books including Carl Van Vechten and the Harlem Renaissance: A Portrait in Black and White (2010) and Black Is the Body: Stories from My Grandmother's Time, My Mother's Time, and Mine, which won the Christopher Isherwood Prize for Autobiographical Prose in 2019.
+The essay collection Black Is the Body was among Maureen Corrigan's "Favorite Books of 2019", and Kirkus Reviews described it as "A rare book of healing on multiple levels."